admpub/log/README.md

 ## Description

-ozzo-log is a Go package providing enhanced logging support for Go programs.
+log is a Go package providing enhanced logging support for Go programs.
 It has the following features:

 * High performance through asynchronous logging;
 * Recording message severity levels;